chris-bc/wendigo/README.md

 At a high level, these are Wendigo's features - Both implemented and planned:

-#### NOTE: Version 0.2.0 drops a large number of Wendigo packets when scanning with all radios.
-Implementation of WiFi features revealed problems with how the Flipper app was managing the UART buffer and parsing Wendigo packets.
-This release provides WiFi scanning/sniffing, but due to this issue is an interim release before re-writing the Flipper UART receiver and packet parser.
-Scanning, if active, is also disabled when displaying the device list to prevent these issues from causing the device to crash.
-Version 0.3.0 will provide completely-rewritten UART buffer management and packet parsing.

 * [X] Bluetooth Classic discovery
 * [X] Bluetooth Low Energy discovery
 * [X] WiFi Access Point discovery (2.4GHz)